imacrayon/alpine-ajax/docs/reference.md

 Alpine.plugin(ajax)
 ```

+## Usage

+Alpine AJAX is designed to make it easy to build resilient, accessible user interfaces.
+It’s good practice to start your interaction design **without** Alpine AJAX.
+Make your entire application work as it would if Alpine AJAX were not available, then sprinkle in AJAX functionality at the end.
+Working in this way will ensure that your AJAX interactions degrade gracefully [when JavaScript is not available](https://www.kryogenix.org/code/browser/everyonehasjs.html): Links and forms continue to work as normal, they simply don't fire AJAX requests.
+This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your sites functionality.

 ## x-ajax

 This directive defines an AJAX Component.
 All link clicks and form submissions inside an AJAX Component are captured, and the component is automatically updated after receiving a response.
 Regardless of whether the server provides a full document, or just a HTML fragment, only the AJAX Component that triggered the request will be extracted from the response and updated on the page.